Anyesh/emotion-recognition/README.md

 To run the Flask application in docker with MongoDB run the following command.
 Configure the MongoDB URL and DB name at `api/config.cfg`.

+Change to local DB if not using docker.

 ```
 python run_app.py